jrgkraus/multilingual_jekyll/README.md

 The language dependant sections (`de:`, `en:`) refer to the language versions of the page.
 We'll come back to this later.

+The "title" var is used for the page title.
+This template also displays it in a `h1`tag at the top of the page.

+Since I decided to use `textile` as markdown renderer, the "main" branch of the content is included with the "textilize" filter.
+Therefore, you can use textile markup in the content

 ### Language control file
 Another yaml data file (`_data/languages.yml`) is used to control the multilingual functionality.